|

 a paid national staff of 17 people.
 On January 12, about 250 neo-Nazis and other white supremacists battled a like number

 of anarchists and other enemies in the streets of York, PA.
+Neo-Confederate groups, in particular, seemed to be thriving.
+By late summer,

 extremists had seized control of the Sons of Confederate Veterans, a 32,000-member Southern heritage group.
+Anti-immigration fever was spiking after 9/11, and hate groups around the

 nation were regularly holding their most successful rallies in years.
 At the beginning of 2002, the National Alliance hosted